Tadiwanashe26/Python-Tutorial-From-Beginner-to-Expert/README.md

 Here i wanted to start giving you motivation on why you should learn python 🙂.
 However, i decided against it, because for you to be here you are already aware of the **Power of Python** so i dont need to talk and demostrate much.
 For the sake of completeness, i will leave you with some few thoughs and encouragement.

-According to Statista.com python ranks 3rd most used prigramming language nehind javascript and HTML, and ahead of Java.
+According to Statista.com python ranks 3rd most used programming language nehind javascript and HTML, and ahead of Java.
 This proves that the lnaguage has gotten even more popular.

 ![Python Statistics](./Assets/PythonStat.JPG "Most used Programming Languages")